JayDHulster/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 *Describe in your own words what the `dmesg` command does.
 Give an example and a partial output.*

-`dmesg` shows you whats in the kernel buffer.
+`dmesg` shows you the kernel messages for in a ssh terminal.

 ![afbeelding](https://user-images.githubusercontent.com/71697142/146266114-cf3bed8a-e1a3-4106-9ae5-247d3eed2f69.png)